Sahitya1707/Elevate-Athletes/Learning.md

 - Suspense is a React feature that allows components to declaratively express that they are waiting for something to load.
 It provides a way to gracefully handle `asynchronous operations`, such as `data fetching` or `code splitting`, by `displaying a fallback UI` while the operation is in progress.

+# How do you use the google font in next js?

+- To add the font in all your pages you can add that in the layout, rootlayout.
+You can read more here: https://nextjs.org/docs/pages/building-your-application/optimizing/fonts

 # To set up the backend for web site application, I have installed the following dependencies:

 - **cors**: A package for enabling Cross-Origin Resource Sharing (CORS) to allow resources to be shared between different origins.